ibm-cloud-docs/virtual-servers/vsi_public_profiles.md

 {: #local-sdd3}
 {: tab-title="Asia-Pacific"}

-All supported operating systems (such as RHEL, CentOS, Windows, Ubuntu, and others), supported  databases, and software add-ons are also available with this offering.
+All supported operating systems (such as RHEL, CentOS, Windows, Ubuntu, and others), databases that are supported, and software add-ons are also available with this offering.

 ## Variable compute
 {: #variable-compute}

 Variable compute profiles are best for workloads that don’t require steady, high-CPU performance.
-Due to the level of CPU oversubscription allowed on the hosts for variable compute server instances, CPU performance levels might be less than other public profiles with the same number of cores, while RAM and storage remain consistent.
-This makes variable compute profiles a lower-cost alternative.
+Due to the level of CPU oversubscription that is allowed on the hosts for variable compute server instances, CPU performance levels might be less than other public profiles with the same number of cores, while RAM and storage remain consistent.
+These variable compute profiles are a lower-cost alternative.
 For example, you can use this function to test a new feature without incurring the higher cost of a full-performance virtual server instance.

 The offering is available in the following profiles: